SEE Shore Photography

 Where to Shop?

-Hunt's Photo and Video, 101 Main St. Melrose, MA 02176 781-662-8822 (the largest camera store in New England) You can get all the supplies needed for class, good prices and ask for my husband, Brad. :)
+Hunt's Photo and Video, 101 Main St. Melrose, MA 02176 781-662-8822 (the largest camera store in New England) You can get all the supplies needed for class, good prices and ask for, Brad Mintz. :) There are also locations in Boston, Manchester, NH and Portland, Maine.

 B & H Photo and Video, 420 9TH Ave.
 NEW YORK, NY 10001 800.606.6969

-(An AMAZINGLY LARGE selection of everything a photographer could ever want at great prices and free shipping.
+An AMAZINGLY LARGE selection of everything a photographer could ever want at great prices and free shipping.

 Where to Print Your Photos?